 The operative properties of grease depend almost wholly on the base oil.
 Other factors being equal, the use of grease rather than oil results in higher starting and running torque and can limit the bearing to lower speeds.

 Grease additives include rust inhibitors, extreme pressure additives (EP), oxidation preventatives, etc. Because of the wide variety and complexity of additives, the characteristics of similar greases change considerably from one manufacturer to another.

 Petroleum lubricants have excellent load-carrying abilities and are naturally good against corrosion, but are useable only at moderate temperature ranges (-25º to 250 ºF).
 Greases of this type would be recommended for use at moderate temperatures, light to heavy loads and moderate to high speeds.

 Super-Refined Petroleum Lubricants

-While these lubricants are usable at higher temperatures than petroleum oils (-65 º to 350 ºF), they still exhibit the same excellent load carrying capacity.
-This further refinement eliminates unwanted properties, leaving only the desired chemicals chains.
-Additives are introduced to increase the oxidation resistance, etc.
+While these lubricants are usable at higher temperatures than petroleum oils (-65 º to 350 ºF), they still exhibit the same excellent load-carrying capacity.
+This further refinement eliminates unwanted properties, leaving only the desired chemical chains.
+Additives are introduced to increase oxidation resistance, etc.

 Perfluorinated Polyether (PFPE)

 Oils and greases of this type have found wide use where stability at extremely high temperatures and/or chemical inertness is required.
-This specialty lubricant has excellent load carrying capabilities but its inertness makes it less compatible to additives, and less corrosion resistant.
+This specialty lubricant has excellent load carrying capabilities but its inertness makes it less compatible with additives, and less corrosion resistance.